• Skip to main content

 Instructions

-• Bake cookies for 8 minutes then remove them and let them sit on the pan for about 5 minutes before removing.
-They will look unfinished, but they’re definitely finished.
+• Bake cookies in preheated oven for 8 minutes then remove them and let them sit on the pan for about 5 minutes before enjoying.

-• Use Nonstick Spray to Your Advantage - The batter will be a little sticky when rolling it into balls.
+• Use cooking spray to prevent sticking.
+The dough will be a little sticky when rolling it into balls.
 You can spritz your hands with nonstick spray and this will help in handling it.
-You can also spray the fork used to press down the cookies to ensure the batter doesn’t stick to it.
+You can also spray the fork before making the crisscross pattern in the dough.

 Nutrition